AllWellNow/devPortfolio/README.md

 </ul>

 #### 💡 Notes
-During development of this app at some point I switched from CoreData to Realm to learn and compare both tools
+During the development of this app at some point I switched from CoreData to Realm to learn and compare both tools

 #### 🔎 Preview